muggy8/improbable/have-and-havenot/dJTdszpJ.md

 As soon as I was in position, I jumped towards Amanda.

-I would be abe to close the gap in a single leap.
+I would be able to close the gap in a single leap.

-Amanada didn't try to avoid the attack.
+Amanda didn't try to avoid the attack.

 I was hoping she did.